Group Ring Valued Hilbert Modular Forms: Components, cusps, and -expansions

 These notions only depend on the cusp, not the representative cusp label.
 We denote the set of unramified cusps by $\mr{Cusp}_{\infty}(\mf{n})$, the set of $p$-unramified cusps by $\mr{Cusp}_p(\mf{n})$, and the set of admissible cusps (resp. admissible unramified, admissible $p$-unramified) by $\mr{Cusp}(\mf{n})^*$ (resp. $\mr{Cusp}_{\infty}(\mf{n})^*$, $\mr{Cusp}_p(\mf{n})^*$), where the relevant weight $k$ should be clear from the context.

-\begin{remark} Note that unramified cusps are admissible (for the weight $k$) if and only if $N_{F/\Q}(U_{1,\mf{n}})^k = 1$, i.e. if $k$ is an admissible weight.
+\begin{remark} Note that unramified cusps are admissible (for the weight $k$) if and only if $k$ is an admissible weight, i.e. $N_{F/\Q}(U_{1,\mf{n}})^k = 1$.
 If $k$ is not an admissible weight, then no cusps are admissible for the weight $k$. \end{remark}

 We verify that these notions agree with those defined in \cite{dka} (where unramified cusps are denoted $C_{\infty}(\mf{n})$, $p$-unramified cusps are denoted $C_{\infty}(\mf{P}, \mf{n})$, and admissible cusps are denoted $\mr{cusp}^*(\mf{n})$).